dib-lab/2020-paper-sourmash-gather/manuscript.md

 mapping pipeline that first rank-orders the minimum metagenome cover by k-mer containment and then iteratively maps reads to those candidate genomes.

-![
-**K-mer decomposition of a metagenome into constituent genomes.**
-A rank ordering by best match first for 30 genomes from the minimum set cover of the synthetic metagenome from Shakya et al., calculated with 700,000 GenBank genomes.
-The Y axis is labeled with the name of the genome (per NCBI), and the red circles indicates the number of remaining k-mers (estimated with _Scaled MinHash_) shared between each genome and the metagenome.
-The green x symbols indicate the total number of k-mers shared between each genome and the metagenome, including those already assigned at previous ranks.
-](images/gathergram-SRR606249.hashes.svg "gather hash results for podar"){#fig:gather0}

-Figure @fig:gather0 shows the results of this algorithm applied to the synthetic metagenome from Shakya et al.

 CTB: add mapping to this figure.